t-karasova/grs-samples-python/events/tutorials/tutorial_import_user_events_inline.md

 ## Import user events to the Retail catalog from the inline source

-1. To check the example of an import user events request, open <walkthrough-editor-select-regex filePath="cloudshell_open/grs-samples-python/events/import_user_events_inline.py" regex="# get user events for import">`events/import_user_events_inline.py`</walkthrough-editor-select-regex> file.
+1. To check the example of an import user events request, open the <walkthrough-editor-select-regex filePath="cloudshell_open/grs-samples-python/events/import_user_events_inline.py" regex="# get user events for import">`events/import_user_events_inline.py`</walkthrough-editor-select-regex> file.

-    Here, in the `get_user_events()` method the user events are created to be used in the `input_config`.
+    The `get_user_events( )` method creates the user events to be used in the `input_config` field.

     The `parent` field in the `ImportUserEventsRequest` method contains a catalog name along with a branch number you are going to import your user events to.
-You can use the default branch to import user events to.
-But, if you are using custom user events, change the default_branch, which is `0`, to another branch ID, for example `1`.
+You can import user events to the default branch.
+However, if you're using custom user events, change the default branch, which is `0`, to another branch ID, for example `1`.

     The `input_config` field defines the `UserEventInlineSource` method as an import source.